sshenoy7/AI-Gyan/Courses.md

-Following are the courses that I've learned a lot from.
+Following are the courses that I've found very useful.
 They are pretty concise and hands-on as well:

 - [DeepLearning.ai] Prompt Engineer with Llama 2
   - https://learn.deeplearning.ai/courses/prompt-engineering-with-llama-2/lesson/1/introduction